e3w2q/Pangaea-keyboard/build_guide_en.md

-# Pangaea Keyboard Build Guide
+# Pangaea keyboard Build Guide

 This is a build guide for the Pangaea Keyboard V1.2.
 The original Build Guide written in Japanese is [here](build_guide_jp.md).